brotkrueml/codehighlight/Documentation/Installation/Index.rst

 :ref:`Configuration <configuration>` section.

 .. tip::

-   Install the TYPO3 system extension "t3editor" to use the features of this editor in the backend content element.
+   Install the TYPO3 system extension "t3editor" on TYPO3 v12 to use the
+   features of this editor in the backend content element.
+In TYPO3 v13 the code editor is always available.

 .. _installation-composer: